pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-protocols.md

 Elucidation:

 - Handshake => Process of establishing wireless connection <br> _Done before sending the data; e.g.: [TCP's SYN-SYN,ACK-ACK](#transmission-control-protocol-tcp)_
-- Handshake involves communication of encryption key to be used <br> _Allows receiving device to decrypt sender's encrypted messages_
+- Handshake involves communication about encryption key to be used
+    - Lets receiving device to decrypt sender's encrypted messages
-- Handshake naturally involves unencrypted communication of keys <br> _Since neither device knows encryption key a priori_
+    - Involves unencrypted data; can let attackers infer the key\* <br> _Since not both devices know encryption key at first_
-- An interceptor can acquire and alter the encryption key used <br> _To either all 0s or to a key known to them_
+- An interceptor may acquire and alter the encryption key used <br> _To either all 0s or to a key known to them_
 - Hence, ensuing data transmission can be interpreted by them

+\* _This is not necessarily direct communication of keys._

 ---